GoogleCloudDataproc/initialization-actions/README.md

 # Cloud Dataproc Initialization Actions

 When creating a [Google Cloud Dataproc](https://cloud.google.com/dataproc/) cluster, you can specify [initialization actions](https://cloud.google.com/dataproc/init-actions) in executables and/or scripts that Cloud Dataproc will run on all nodes in your Cloud Dataproc cluster immediately after the cluster is set up.
+Initialization actions often set up job dependencies, such as installing Python packages, so that jobs can be submitted to the cluster without having to install dependencies when the jobs are run.

 ## How initialization actions are used
 Initialization actions are stored in a [Google Cloud Storage](https://cloud.google.com/storage) bucket and can be passed as a parameter to the `gcloud` command or the `clusters.create` API when creating a Cloud Dataproc cluster.
 For example, to specify an initialization action when creating a cluster with the `gcloud` command, you can run: